 "So free me from this slumber of mine."

-While in Dublin, I was able to meet the famous writer, Don George, the Global Travel Editor of Lonely Planet!
+While in Dublin, I was able to meet writer, Don George, the Global Travel Editor of Lonely Planet!
 So exciting to meet those that have come before me.
 What a career he has had and I only hope to be half as great as he is at travel writing!

-They are decorated in brightly colored paints and are very lively and warm.
+The bars are decorated in brightly colored paints and are very lively and warm.

 Sort of like Cheers, where “Everybody knows your name“!